aritchie/settings/readme.md

-﻿#ACR Xplat Settings Plugin for Xamarin and Windows
+﻿#ACR Settings Plugin for Xamarin and Windows
 A cross platform settings plugin for Xamarin and Windows.
-Unlike other setting libraries in the wild, this provides 3 unique features
+Unlike other setting libraries in the wild, this library provides several unique features

 * You can store/retrieve just about any type of object (thanks to Newtonsoft.Json)
 * You can monitor for changes using the Changed event
+* iCloud Settings Provider
 * You can use roaming profiles which is useful for:
     * iOS app groups
     * iOS extensions